olc-techsupport/historical_geologic_maps/README.md

 # Pine Ridge Indian Reservation - Historical Geologic Map Project

 ## Project Overview
-This notebook displays historical geologic quadrangle and other maps relevant to producing a comprehensive geologic map for the Pine Ridge Indian Reservation.
+This repository can be used to display historical geologic quadrangle and other maps relevant to producing a comprehensive geologic map for the Pine Ridge Indian Reservation.

 ---
 ## Data Sources